thasviya/mayaserver/README.md

     - `/etc/mayaserver/orchprovider/nomad_global.INI`
     - `/etc/mayaserver/orchprovider/nomad_us-east-1.INI`
   - Each region based .INI file can be categorised into multiple datacenters
-  - Mayaserver works with following defaults:
+  - Maya api server works with following defaults:
     - `Nomad` as the default orchestrator &
     - `global` as Nomad's default region &
     - `dc1` as Nomad's default datacenter
-  - Below is a sample .INI file that is valid for `Nomad` as mayaserver's orchestrator
+  - Below is a sample .INI file that is valid for `Nomad` as maya api server's orchestrator

   ```ini
   [datacenter "dc1"]